 Online Process

 To use the online service or download the Certificate of Formation form for your LLC, go to the website of the Texas Secretary of State.
 You were required to have an LLC name reserved while completing the form.
-Visit the state’s Texas Business Name Search to see if the business name you want to use is available there.
-When submitting, you must include a copy of your name reservation and your completed Certificate of Formation form.
+Visit the Texas Business Name Search to see if the business name you want to use is available there.
+You must include a copy of your name reservation and your completed Certificate of Formation form when submitting.

 Mail Process